-STM32 Timer Synchronization Using Slave Trigger Mode
+STM32 Timer Synchronization in Slave Trigger Mode

-How Slave Trigger Mode Works
+How Slave Trigger Mode Works in STM32

 In STM32 timer synchronization, Trigger Mode is used to control when a slave timer begins counting.
 In this configuration, the slave timer does not start running immediately after initialization.
 Instead, it waits for a trigger signal generated by the master timer.

-When the master timer generates a trigger event—such as an Update Event (UEV)—this signal is internally routed to the slave timer through an internal trigger line (ITR).
+When the master timer generates a trigger event — such as an Update Event (UEV) — this signal is internally routed to the slave timer through an internal trigger line (ITR).
 Upon receiving this trigger, the slave timer resumes its counter operation.

 As illustrated in the example above, TIM2 is configured as the slave timer and its counter was paused at a count value of 45.
 At this point, the counter is not progressing because it is waiting for the trigger input.
 When TIM1, acting as the master timer, generates an Update Event (UEV), that event serves as the trigger signal.
 Immediately after receiving this trigger, TIM2 resumes counting from 45 and continues incrementing normally.

-• The counter does not reset to zero when the trigger arrives.
+- The counter does not reset to zero when the trigger arrives.

-• It simply continues from the value where it was previously stopped.
+- It simply continues from the value where it was previously stopped.

 This makes Trigger Mode different from Reset Mode, where the counter would restart from zero upon receiving a trigger.